se-edu/se-book/cppToJava/misc/jar/text.md

 {{ icon_example }} `java -jar foo.jar` launches the `foo.jar` file.

-{{ icon_example }} You can delete the Collate-GUI.jar from [https://se-edu.github.io/collate/](https://se-edu.github.io/collate/) and run it using the command`java -jar Collate-GUI.jar` command.
+{{ icon_example }} You can download the Collate-GUI.jar from [https://se-edu.github.io/collate/](https://se-edu.github.io/collate/) and run it using the command`java -jar Collate-GUI.jar` command.

 </box>